 While it can feel overwhelming and hopeless, there are some basic yet effective proactive steps everyone can take to protect themselves during this uncertain time.

-Skip the public Wi-Fi: Don’t use public wi-fi especially if you’re working remotely in a public place.
+Don’t use public Wi-Fi especially if you’re working remotely in a public place.
 If you must get online when in public places, only visit websites with HTTPS encryption.
 To prevent your smartphone from searching for hotspots, don’t forget to turn off the automatic Wi-Fi function.
-Ideally, work and do any online transactions safely from your secure home wi-fi.
+Ideally, work and do any online transactions safely from your secure home Wi-Fi.

 You can order one free credit report per year from all three credit reporting agencies.
 Being aware of your balances, purchases, any new accounts opened can go a long way in identifying compromised information quickly.
 You should be reviewing your statements weekly and don’t just look for questionable big-ticket purchases.
 Some fraudsters like to run “tests” with smaller charges before they go for larger ones.
 It’s also a good idea to set up automated alerts for transactions over a certain amount.

 I’m sure you’ve heard the phrase “not everything you read on the internet is true” before.
 False information spreads quickly on the internet, so make sure you are consuming with caution.
 Double-check that the sources you are reading are trustworthy.
 Some reputable sources are the Center for Disease Control and Prevention (CDC), the World Health Organization (WHO), and the National Institutes of Health (NIH).
 Fake organizations can take advantage of your fear and vulnerability, so always make sure to check any source’s credibility.

 Don’t reveal personal info via phone or email